razoumov/publish/02-task-parallelism.md

 > ## Try this...
 > Substitute your addition to the code to find _gmax_ in the last exercise with:
 > ~~~
-> gmax = max reduce x;    // here 'max' is one of the reduce operators
+> gmax = max reduce x;   // 'max' is one of the reduce operators (data parallelism example)
 > ~~~
 > Time the execution of the original code and this new one.
 How do they compare?
 >